Composedio/docs/how-to/truffle.md

 [Truffle](https://trufflesuite.com/) is a blockchain development environment, which you can use to create and test smart contracts by levering an Ethereum Virtual Machine.

 ### What you will learn
-This guide aims at teaching how to create a smart contract using Truffle and deploying it on XDC Network.
+This Guide aims at teaching how to create a smart contract using Truffle and deploying it on XDC Network.

 ### What you will do
 - Install and set up Truffle